Course rules for F7K Master of Music Studies

 12 Candidates who have passed in appropriate units towards the Master of Music degree under the specifications in force prior to 1 January 2010 will be entitled to transfer to the Master of Music Studies with full equivalent credit, or to graduate in accordance with those degree specifications operating at the time of their admission to candidature.

-13 The examination of the research project shall be conducted by at least two examiners appointed by the Faculty.
+13 The examination of the research project shall be conducted by at least two examiners appointed by the College.

-(a) whether the candidate should present an oral defence of the research project or submit an amended research project, or both, within such further period as the Faculty may determine, after which the Faculty shall then decide upon the award of the degree, or
+(a) whether the candidate should present an oral defense of the research project or submit an amended research project, or both, within such further period as the College may determine, after which the College shall then decide upon the award of the degree, or

 (b) whether the candidate should be awarded the Graduate Diploma.